 Melissa: My experiences with anxiety, OCD and PTSD have made me an advocate for mental health.
 I teamed up with NAMI [National Alliance on Mental Illness] and strive to encourage those dealing with mental illnesses and let them know that they are not alone.
 I stand behind Beauty Without Bunnies as well against animal cruelty, experimentation and testing.

-Jad: Thank you for the interview Melissa!
+Mirk: Thank you for the interview, Melissa!
 It was a great pleasure to talk to you!

 Melissa: Thank you for having me!
 Cheers!